JoseJuan98/scratch-nn/README.md

 - [ ] Changing numpy for an array GPU-accelerated computing library like CuPy
 - [ ] Creating a little library

+## TODO

+- Change datasets location, properly setup a path to work with data